PMoquette/Mini_Project_1/README.md

 Decided on the Hangman game out of a list of 8 possibilities.

 Step 2:
-Created a Trello board (pictured below).
+Created a Trello board (link below).

 Step 3:
-Created a project repository (this one) to keep track of the project.
+Created a project repository to keep track of the project.
+Added a README file.

 Step 4:
 Researched the game and found many different examples with varying winning-conditions and other elements.